Icinga/icinga2/doc/1-about.md

 tools such as Puppet are used).
 Secured by SSL x509 certificates, supporting IPv4 and IPv6.
 High Availability for DB IDO: Only active on the current zone master, failover happens automatically.

+* Monitoring Remote Clients

+Built on proven [cluster](#distributed-monitoring-high-availability) stack, [Icinga 2 clients](#icinga2-remote-client-monitoring)
+can be installed acting as remote satellite or agent.
+Secured communication by SSL x509 certificates, install them with [cli commands](#cli-commands), and configure them either locally with discovery on the master, or use them for executing checks and event handlers remotely.

 * High Performance

 Multithreaded and scalable for small embedded systems as well as large scale environments.